-CPC's 2005/06 - 2007/08 Service Plan Update was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
+CPC's 2006/07 - 2008/09 Service Plan was prepared under my direction and in accordance with the Budget Transparency and Accountability Act.
 I am accountable for the contents of the plan, including the selection of performance measures and targets.
-The plan is consistent with government's strategic priorities and overall Strategic Plan.
-All significant assumptions, policy decisions and identified risks, as of August 5, 2005, have been considered in preparing the plan.
+The plan is consistent with the Province's strategic priorities and overall Strategic Plan.
+All significant assumptions, policy decisions and identified risks, as of January 23, 2006, have been considered in preparing the plan.
 I am accountable for ensuring CPC achieves its specific objectives identified in the plan and for measuring and reporting actual performance.